ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R9]**
 A commercial document MUST be non-repudiable.

-*Note that while non-repudiation in the physical world is most often tied to a physical signature of a legal entity on a legal document, in the digital world a digital signature over a digital legal document such as an Order or an Invoice belonging to a known and verifiable digital identity of a counterparty serves the same purpose.*
+*Note that while non-repudiation in the physical world is most often tied to a physical signature of a Legal Entity on a legal document, in the digital world a digital signature over a digital legal document such as an Order or an Invoice belonging to a known and verifiable digital identity of a counterparty serves the same purpose.*

 *Example: A Buyer ("Requester") and Seller ("Provider") may agree that a signed Order requires a signed original paper copy, or a digitally signed electronic Order Form, in addition to an Order being digitally signed and recorded within a BPI.*

-## 2.4 Consensus Controlled State Machine
+## 2.5 Consensus Controlled State Machine

 A Consensus Controlled State Machine (CCSM) is a network of replicated, shared, and synchronized digital data spread across multiple sites connected by a peer-to-peer and utilizing a consensus algorithm.
 There is no central administrator or centralized data storage.